JimDuggan/explore_or/README.md

 This approach is centred on the idea of the future OR professional as someone who can combine knowledge of key OR techniques (e.g. simulation, linear programming, data science, and network science) with an understanding of progranming languages such as R, including tools for  data representation, manipulation, and analysis.

-The aim of the book is to provide a self-contained introduction to R (both Base R and the tidyverse) and show how this knowledge can be applied to a range of OR challenges in the domains of public health, infectious diseases, and energy generation, and so provide a platform to develop actionable insights to support decision making.
+The aim of the book is to provide a self-contained introduction to R (both Base R and the tidyverse) and show how this knowledge can be applied to a range of OR challenges in the domains of public health, infectious diseases, and energy generation, and so provide *a platform to develop actionable insights to support decision making*.

-The book contains three parts:
+The book contains three parts, and code from these three parts can be accessed via the links below.

+### Part I - Base R
-1. *Part I* introduces R, and provides a step-by-step guide to the key features of R. The initial  focus is on base R, and data structures, including: vectors, matrices, lists, data frames, and tibbles.
+*Part I* introduces R, and provides a step-by-step guide to the key features of R. The initial  focus is on base R, and data structures, including: vectors, matrices, lists, data frames, and tibbles.
 The building blocks of R --- functions --- are presented, along with important ideas including environments, functionals, and the S3 object system.

-2. *Part II*, presents R's  [tidyverse](https://www.tidyverse.org), where the main focus is on: `ggplot2`, `dplyr`, `tidyr`, `purrr`, and `shiny`, as together these provide a versatile platform for rapidly analyzing, interpreting and visualizing data.

-3. *Part III* focuses on four practical examples of using R to support operations research methods.
-These include exploratory data analysis, linear programming, agent-based simulation, and system dynamics.

-## Part I - Base R
-Part 1 contains

 1. [Getting started with R](https://github.com/JimDuggan/explore_or/tree/main/Part%20I/01%20Getting%20Started)